 Foreign Securities Risk: The Fund may directly invest in securities of foreign issuers or may indirectly invest in securities of foreign issuers through ADRs or ETFs that are designed to track the performance of foreign indexes.
 Investment in foreign securities, or investments in ETFs that are designed to track the performance of foreign indexes, carry potential risks not associated with domestic investments.
 Accordingly, the Fund is subject to risks associated with foreign markets, such as currency exchange rate fluctuations, political and financial instability, less liquidity and greater volatility of foreign investments, lack of uniform accounting, auditing and financial reporting standards, different government regulation and supervision of foreign banks, stock exchanges, brokers and listed companies, adverse social and economic developments, and limited information about foreign companies.
+The unavailability and/or unreliability of public information may impede the Fund's ability to accurately evaluate foreign securities.
+It also may be difficult to enforce contractual obligations or invoke judicial or arbitration processes against non-U.S. companies and non-U.S. persons in foreign jurisdictions.
 There may be very limited oversight of certain foreign banks or securities depositories that hold foreign securities and currency and the laws of certain countries may limit the ability to recover such assets if a foreign bank or depository or their agents goes bankrupt.
 To the extent the Fund invests a significant portion of its assets in securities of a single county or geographic region at any one time, it is more likely to be affected by events or conditions in that country or region.
 In addition, as a result of increasingly interconnected global economies and financial markets, the value and liquidity of a Fund's investments in foreign securities may be negatively impacted by events impacting a country or region, regardless of whether the Fund invests in issuers located in or with significant exposure to such country or region.
 These risks may be more pronounced for direct or indirect investments in foreign issuers in emerging markets or developing countries.